 Travel broadens your perspectives, not only of the world but also of yourself.
 When traveling you may often find yourself in situations that you wouldn’t be in otherwise.
 You are faced with the reality of living outside your comfort zone, which, as uncomfortable as it is, gives you the opportunity to transform how you see things.
 Psychologists point out that people often have epiphanies while traveling, as they are able to view their problems from a more detached view.

-Watching firsthand how other people live, almost like viewing the world through someone else’s eyes, can also broaden your view.
+Watching firsthand how other people live, almost like viewing the world through someone else’s eyes, helps to broaden your view and leaves you with an opportunity for personal growth.
 Watching how other cultures live can force you to challenge your own assumptions and free your mind to experience alternative ways of being.

-Travel offers opportunities to meet new people that you otherwise wouldn’t have the chance to connect with.
+Travel offers opportunities to meet new people that you otherwise wouldn’t have the chance to connect with or share memorable moments with.
+There may be moments where you experience cultural differences that force you to learn about the local culture.
 When you are outside of your comfort zone in a different country, you may have to look to others for guidance, which can create a sense of connectedness.
 Whether you obtain this connection by engaging with the locals, other travelers, or even those you are travelling with, making social connections, or deepening the ones you already have, can improve your mental and physical health.

-Moreover, the social aspects of travel can enhance your sense of self.
+Moreover, the social aspects of travel can enhance your sense of self and offer reasons for you to improve or change your day-to-day habits.
 Research has shown that when you get out of your social comfort zone and immerse yourself into cultures different from your own, you strengthen your personal identity, including your values and beliefs, and increase your confidence.